-Established in 1984, Sterling Bank and Trust has $3 billion in assets and $2 billion in deposits, making the institution a large bank.
-Sterling Bank and Trust, whose headquarters are in Southfield, Michigan, lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-Overall, Sterling Bank and Trust is a solid contender in your bank search, with a score of 4.3 stars out of 5 from the SmartAsset experts.
-Sterling Bank and Trust provides customers with a diverse array of banking products, including savings accounts, checking accounts, money market accounts, CDs and IRAs.
-It has a fair savings rate compared to the average savings account.
-Using a bank with no-fee checking and a high interest rate savings account is the best bet for accruing the most income from your deposits while having easy access to your funds.
+Founded in 1984, Sterling Bank and Trust has assets totaling $3 billion as well as $2 billion in deposits, which makes it a large bank.
+Sterling Bank and Trust, whose headquarters are in Southfield, Michigan, lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+With a score of 4.3 out of 5 stars, Sterling Bank and Trust should be solidly in contention for your choice of bank.
+Sterling Bank and Trust offers a full selection of banking products, which include savings accounts, checking accounts, money market accounts, CDs and IRAs.
+It has a fair savings rate; you can find higher rates with other banks.
+Finding a checking account with no monthly fee and a savings account with a high APY at the same institution is the best bet for gaining the most income from your deposits alongside convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

 With a savings rate of 0.40%, Sterling Bank and Trust ranks poorly compared to the average U.S. bank.
-Its CD rates are 2.00% and 3.00% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account earns at an APY of 0.90%.
-Given its below average savings rate, you should consider other options to earn more on your deposits.
+Sterling Bank and Trust's one-year CD has a rate of 2.50% and the five-year CD has a rate of 3.00%, while its highest-yielding money market account earns at an APY of 0.90%.
+Given Sterling Bank and Trust's poor savings rate, you should think about other options to earn more on your deposits.

 How Sterling Bank and Trust's Savings Rates Compare